YanLitao/fastDP/Performance_Results.md

 | 4\*g3\.4xlarge  | 4      | 2144       | 4\.56        | 2\.72  |
 | 2\*g3\.8xlarge  | 4      | 1937       | 4\.56        | 2\.45  |

-**analysis:**
-g3.4x large is the cheapest instance among all GPU’s, but it is also pretty slow compared to multi-GPU clusters. g3.16x large is the fastest one among all distributed GPU cluster’s, as it only has intra-node communication which is lower than inter-node communication overhead.
+g3.4xlarge is the cheapest instance among all AWS clusters that has GPU device, but it is also pretty slow compared to multi-GPU clusters. g3.16xlarge is the fastest one among all GPU instances, as it only has intra-node communication which is much faster than inter-node communication, which is very significant in distributed training.
 Hence, in our case the single node GPUs are usually best money for value given the lower overhead involved.
-So, you can go for any single node multi GPUs for the best combination of speed and price.
+So, we conclude that one can go for any single node multi GPUs for the best combination of speed and price.